 Wood Look Outdoor Porcelain Tiles

-An exclusive addition to Quorn Stone’s range and an outdoor tile that is becoming extremely popular is wood look or wood effect porcelain paving that can match indoor wood effect tiles.
+An exclusive addition to Quorn Stone’s range and outdoor tiles that are becoming extremely popular is wood look or wood effect porcelain paving that can match indoor wood effect tiles.
 In comparison to real wood, once installed, wood effect porcelain does not warp, bow or fade in colour with time.
 Wood look outdoor paving is also in a grip ‘R11’ finish – offering a best patio wood tile that is non-slip, unlike traditional wood decking which can be very slippy in wetter conditions!
 The Brompton Oak wood effect porcelain planks is a beautiful warm oak plank with realistic wood grains and knots to create an authentic appearance but is scratch resistant and stain resistant.

-FAQ’s On Outdoor Tiles
+FAQ’s On Outdoor Paving and Tiles

 What size should you choose for paving slabs?